mtwatso2-eng/R-Shiny-app-template/README.md

-# Shiny App
+# R Shiny App Template

-Shiny App is an R Shiny web app designed to make data more accessible to North Carolina State University's Sweetpotato Breeding and Genetics Program.
-You can ask questions, report bugs and suggest features by emailing Mark at mtwatso2@ncsu.edu.
+This is a template for an R Shiny app using a custom framework for modules.